 Once the SC approves the draft ISPM for the first consultation, the IPPC Secretariat makes it publicly available.
-The IPPC Secretariat solicits comments through the OCS from CPs, RPPOs, relevant international organizations, national plant protection services of non-CPs, and other entities as decided by the SC.
-The length of the first consultation for draft ISPMs is 90 days.
-The IPPC contact point or information point submits comments to the IPPC Secretariat using the OCS.
-The IPPC Secretariat compiles the comments received, makes them publicly available and submits them to the Steward for consideration.
+The IPPC Secretariat solicits comments through the OCS from CPs and RPPOs.
+The IPPC contact point submits comments to the IPPC Secretariat using the OCS.